Introduction

 It's a powerful way to operate on each element of a list without having to setup a loop each time.
 Unfortunately, we run into problems if we try the same with the squarePlusOne function.
 By passing $MyModule.Math.squarePlusOne into the map function we change the value of this, which causes the square() call to fail.

-For this reason the map function accepts a third parameter to control the this value on the executing script.
+For this reason the map function accepts a third parameter to control the this value on the script.
 That is:

 List newValues = $RHCore.ListUtils.map({1,2,5,6}, $MyModule.Math.squarePlusOne, $MyOtherModule.BetterMathUtils)